thefinnlab/psyanim-2/docs/getting_started.md

         }
     }

+The `update` method above is called every frame (60 times per second).

+Inside the `update` method, we've added code to compute the speed of the entity, then compute it's displacement from it's speed and the `dt` (or 'delta time') parameter supplied to `update`, and then add that displacement to the entity's current position.

+Note that using `this.entity` within a component will return a reference to the entity which the component is attached to.

-Rebuild your ./dist bundle and reload the page in your browser and you should be able to see your agent moving back and forth on-screen by using the 'enter' key to load the experiment scenes!
+**d.
+Rebuild your ./dist bundle and reload the page in your browser and you should be able to see your agent moving back and forth on-screen by using the 'enter' key to load the experiment scenes!**

 ### Congratulations, you've created your first movement component and attached it to an entity in the scene to control its movement!